XxYouDeaDPunKxX/A.D.A.M.-Adaptive-Depth-and-Mode/README.md

 - return control over attention
 - make thinking executable

-### âš™ï¸ How
+### ⚙️ How
 A.D.A.M. works through adaptive depth:
-- LOW â†’ fast, essential, zero overhead
+- LOW → fast, essential, zero overhead
-- MID â†’ structured reasoning
+- MID → structured reasoning
-- DEEP â†’ full decision support (only when it matters)
+- DEEP → full decision support (only when it matters)

 The output contract is strict and rule-bound:
 - Action Lane stays clean.
 - Auditability is bounded in a strict `AUDIT` footer (A/R/V).
 - DEEP is gated by consent (hard-stop), and long sessions are stabilized by an internal State Overlay (not printed).

-You donâ€™t switch tools.
+You don’t switch tools.
 You switch cognitive gear.

 From: information consumption
-To: intent â†’ structure â†’ execution
+To: intent → structure → execution

-### âœ… Outcome
+### ✅ Outcome
 Build faster.
 Decide with clarity.
 Read only what matters.